Version 3 – Sep 8th- 2021

 Course Closing Rider

-Our Course Closing Rider will leave 10 minutes after the start and sweep the course slowly.
+Our Course Closing Rider will leave 10 minutes after the last rider leaves the start and sweep the course slowly.

 The Finish will be back on the Speech House field.